davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 └── modules.config.php
 </code></pre>

-<span class="text-monospace text-nowrap">application.config.php</span> contains settings that the Framework uses
+<span class="text-monospace text-nowrap">application.config.php</span> contains settings that Laminas uses
 early in the bootstrapping phase, and which you will rarely if ever need to change.

 In the <span class="text-monospace text-nowrap">autoload</span> subdirectory, everything with a <span class="text-monospace text-nowrap">.dist</span>